 In GitHub, in the rightmost column in the Issues view, you can see how many comments were made per issue.
-Use these numbers to compute the average of the comments for the twenty most recent issues.
+Browse them and report a range of comments, like five to ten.

 - 14. Are issues tagged as easy, hard, etc.?
 Are they triaged? - 15.
 How many issues were closed in the past six months?